 - Inflated sense of sexual skill

-Unsurprisingly, a 2013 study published in the Archives of Sexual Behavior found marriages involving sexual narcissists tend to have lower sexual satisfaction and lower marital satisfaction.
-Other research has identified sexual narcissism as a characteristic of borderline and histrionic personality disorders.
+Unsurprisingly, a 2013 study2 published in the Archives of Sexual Behavior found marriages involving sexual narcissists tend to have lower sexual satisfaction and lower marital satisfaction.
+Other research3 has identified sexual narcissism as a characteristic of borderline and histrionic personality disorders.

 "A sexual narcissist is only concerned about their own pleasure and typically withdraws from their partner after sex and can even ignore your existence after they get what they wanted," psychotherapist Haley Neidich, LCSW, tells mbg.
 "This is something that can happen within the confines of a committed relationship or with a casual sexual relationship."